arangodb/arangodb/Documentation/DocuBlocks/Rest/Bulk/post_api_import.md

 @EXAMPLES

-Importing documents with heterogenous attributes from a JSON array
+Importing documents with heterogenous attributes from an array of JSON objects:

 @EXAMPLE_ARANGOSH_RUN{RestImportJsonList}
     db._flushCache();